-Not authorized under GP8: Causeways.
+Not authorized under GP 8: Causeways.

-GP 8 is not applicable to bridges over inland waters or wetlands that are not tidally influenced or regulated as navigable under Section 10 (see definitions on Appendix A, Page 1 and at 33 CFR Part 329; Definition for Navigable Waters of the U.S.
+GP 8 is not applicable to bridges over inland waters or wetlands that are not tidally influenced or regulated as navigable under Section 10 (33 CFR Part 329).

-For projects that are not subject to USCG regulations see eligibility criteria for GPs 2, 18 or 19.
+For projects that are not subject to USCG regulations see eligibility criteria for GPs 2, 18, or 19.

-SELF-VERIFICATION (SV) PRE-CONSTRUCTION NOTIFICATION (PCN) Not eligible for SV (PCN or Individual Permit required): Construction of causeways and a pproach fills.
+SELF-VERIFICATION (SV) PRE-CONSTRUCTION NOTIFICATION (PCN) Not eligible for SV (PCN or individual permit required): Permanent and temporary impacts > 5,000 SF of tidal and non-tidal waters.
+Construction of causeways and approach fills.
 Fill in SAS or shellfish beds.
-Eligible for SV - Non-Reporting to the Corps if CRMC Reviews: Perm a nent or temporary discharges of dredged or fill material incidental to the construction and/or modification of bridges.
+Eligible for SV (see below for SVNF requirements): Permanent and temporary impacts ≤ 5,000 SF of tidal and non-tidal waters.
+Permanent or temporary discharges of dredged or fill material incidental to the construction and/or modification of bridges.
 Pier foundations.
 Cofferdam and water handling facilities.
 Bridges authorized by the USCG under Section 9 of the Rivers and Harbors Act of 1899 or other applicable laws including 2002 transfer of authorities to Secretary of Homeland Security under 6 U.S.C.
 552(d).
-If the project meets self-verification and CRMC performs a review, it is Non-Reporting to the Corps.
-If CRMC issues a permit for the proposed work, CRMC will insert appropriate language in their authorization to notify the permittee that the CRMC authorization is also the Corps authorization provided they comply with the GP's conditions.
-A SVNF is not required if Non-Reporting.
-Not eligible for PCN (Individual Permit required): Permanent and temporary fill > 1 acre of waterways.
-Eligible for PCN: Permanent and temporary fill ≤ 1 acre of waterways.
-Permanent and temporary fill ≤ 1000 SF in tidal SAS, other than SAV.
-Permanent and temporary fill ≤ 100 SF in SAV.
+An SVNF is not required if reviewed by CRMC.
+If the project is not reviewed by CRMC, an SVNF is required.
+Not eligible for PCN (individual permit required): Permanent and temporary impacts >1 acre of tidal and non-tidal waters, including wetlands.
+Causeways Eligible for PCN: Permanent and temporary impacts ≤1 acre of tidal and non-tidal waters.
+Permanent and temporary impacts ≤1000 SF in tidal SAS (other than vegetated shallows).
+Permanent and temporary impacts ≤100 SF in tidal vegetated shallows.
+Notes: 1.
+Where a threshold identifies permanent and temporary impacts, the threshold limit applies to the o combined impact quantities of both categories.
+28

-GP 9, NEW SHORELINE & BANK STABILIZATION PROJECTS AND LIVING SHORELINES
+GP 9.
+NEW SHORELINE & BANK STABILIZATION PROJECTS AND LIVING SHORELINES

 Bank stabilization activities necessary for erosion protection along the banks of lakes, ponds, streams, estuarine and ocean waters, and any other open waters.
 Includes bulkheads, seawalls, riprap, revetments, or slope protection & similar structures, specifically for the purpose of shoreline protection.
 Also includes vegetative planting, soil bioengineering or alternative techniques that rely on a substantial biological component (e.g., fringe wetland, shellfish reef) or include discharges associated with planned shoreline retreat to maintain, restore, or enhance the natural continuity of the land-water interface and natural ecological processes.
-See GP 2 for replacement of existing bank stabilization structures/fills.
+See GP 2 for replacement of existing bank stabilization structures or fills.